Table of Contents

 Freedom Debt Relief holds each creditor accountable to ensure that they accurately report your settlement to the credit bureaus.
 If you stick to the plan, you can have your unsecured debts settled in as little as two to four years.

 Freedom Debt Relief doesn’t typically focus on small debts.
-Clients usually have debts ranging in the five or six digit range and are having difficulty meeting their minimum payments each month.
-Only unsecured debts are eligible for debt settlement with Freedom, such as credit cards and personal loans.
+Clients usually have $15,000 or more in debt and are having difficulty meeting their minimum payments each month.
+Only unsecured debts are eligible for debt settlement with Freedom Debt Relief, such as credit cards and personal loans.

 The application process starts with the free debt consultation.
 To schedule one, you can visit their webite and fill out the form.